nf-core/website/markdown/events/2022/hackathon-october-2022.md

 Only those who have registered will be able to join the hackathon in our Gather space.
 To join the hackathon in Gather you will need to follow these steps:

 1. Follow the link below to find the nf-core hackathon Gather space
-   - Please note that the hackathon space will not open until registrations close on October 7
+   - Please note that the hackathon space will not open until October 7
 2. Enter the email address you used to register for the hackathon
 3. Check your emails for a one-time code and enter it into the Gather window
 4. Enter the space and enjoy the hackathon!

-<a class="btn btn-success btn-lg" href="https://app.gather.town/app/X08wvNfA0ndXyDDE/Nextflow%20summit">Enter Gather</a>
+<a class="btn btn-success btn-lg" href="https://app.gather.town/app/X08wvNfA0ndXyDDE/Nextflow%20summit"><i class="fa-solid fa-grapes fa-flip-horizontal"></i> Launch Gather</a>

 # Interesting Bytesize talks